 “Will … I … be ok?”
 The stilted response was consistent with my diagnosis, time to toss a pebble in the pond.

 I replied, “A cat is dead.”

-I chose to use a vague reference to Schrödinger’s paradox as a way to implant an abstraction into Victor’s psudeo-sentience matrix.
+I chose to use a vague reference to Schrödinger’s paradox as a way to implant an abstraction into Victor’s pseudo-sentience matrix.
 As a domestic assistant with integrated oversight of the sub-systems and devices which functioned in Theresa’s home, Victor required a rough form of self-awareness to be able to be in control.
 The death of the cat was intended to impart a negative tone to the non-sequitur.
 I cast a quick glance to the command shell I had open running :top, the application I used to monitor Victor’s polyprocessors.
 All twelve in the core briefly pegged to full capacity and then a spasmodic flurry of other processes, finally a subsiding arc of file input / output.
-Victor’s sentience matrix was on the verge of evolving enough sense of self to individualize.
+Victor’s pseudo-sentience matrix was on the verge of evolving enough sense of self to individuate.
 Victor’s device did not have the physical processing capacity to make the leap in maturity, he had been allocating processing to other connected devices on Theresa’s home network.
 Her fridge and car had, unwittingly, become part of her personal assistant’s neural capacity.